vietjtnguyen/argagg/README.md

 ```

 Finally, you can get all of the positional arguments as an `std::vector` using the `argagg::parser_results::pos` member.

+One can also specify `--` on the command line in order to treat all following arguments as not options.

 For a more detailed treatment take a look at the [examples](./examples) or [test cases](./test).